ironbar/luxai/reports/07_Winning_Model_Documentation.md

 #### What do you think set you apart from others in the competition?

-I discovered that imitation learning was successfull earlier than the other people and that gave me time to finetune a lot of details that helped to stand above other guys using imitation learning.
+I discovered that imitation learning was successful earlier than the other people and that gave me time to finetune a lot of details that helped to stand above other guys using imitation learning.

 #### Did you find any interesting relationships in the data that don't fit in the sections above?